 Social Justice Educator Cohort Program

-The Social Justice Educator Cohort (SJEC) is a year-long social justice leadership program for educators.
-This development program will bring together a group of dynamic Chicago educators to collaborate on projects that will advance racial justice in schools.
+The Social Justice Educator Cohort (SJEC) was a year-long social justice leadership program for educators piloted in 2024-2025.
+The development program brought together a group of dynamic Chicago educators to collaborate on projects to advance racial justice in schools.

-This free program is offered by It Takes A Village Family of Schools (ITAV) and the Institute for Research on Race and Public Policy (IRRPP).
+The free program was offered by It Takes A Village Family of Schools (ITAV) and the Institute for Research on Race and Public Policy (IRRPP).

 As of 2025, we have paused the program.
 If you are interested in learning more about racial justice in schools, consider registering for IRRPP's Summer Education Workshop.